How to Start Your Own Blog

 Blogging for beginners requires you to get out of your comfort zone and start telling the world, “Hey!
 I did this!
 Take a look!”

-The best way to start promoting blog is to post links to your articles on your social media accounts like Facebook, Pinterest, Twitter, etc. This is an easy and free way to let your friends see your new post, and hopefully, they will share it as well.
+The best way to promote your blog is to post links to your articles on your social media accounts.
+This is an easy and free way to let your friends see your new post, and hopefully, they will share it as well.
 A well done blog post has the potential to go viral on social media!

 Along with social media, an even better promotional tool is email marketing, which is why I recommend getting started on your email list right away.
 My video course Get a Professional Looking Blog shows you how to set up your email list, so visitors will give you their email address (with their permission.)
 Then, you can notify them every time a new blog post comes out.